evhub/coconut/DOCS.md

 ##### Python Docs

 Returns a new tuple subclass.
 The new subclass is used to create tuple-like objects that have fields accessible by attribute lookup as well as being indexable and iterable.
-Instances of the subclass also have a helpful docstring (with typename and field_names) and a helpful `__repr__()` method which lists the tuple contents in a `name=value` format.
+Instances of the subclass also have a helpful docstring (with type names and field names) and a helpful `__repr__()` method which lists the tuple contents in a `name=value` format.

 Any valid Python identifier may be used for a field name except for names starting with an underscore.
 Valid identifiers consist of letters, digits, and underscores but do not start with a digit or underscore and cannot be a keyword such as _class, for, return, global, pass, or raise_.